 Headsets with adjustable volume control are available for programs in the Hennage Auditorium of the Art Museums of Colonial Williamsburg and the Virginia Room of the Williamsburg Lodge.

 Upon request, Colonial Williamsburg will contract with a signing interpreter to accompany hearing-impaired guests through the Historic Area.
 Requests for this service must be made at least two weeks in advance.
 Call us at 757-220-7205 or email [email protected].

 Folding wheelchairs are available at the Visitor Center and may be rented on a first-come, first-served basis.
 No motorized chairs are available.

 Guests with wheelchairs will find the streets, most gardens, and outdoor activities in the Historic Area accessible.
 While ramps and wheelchair lifts are available at selected exhibitions, many of the historic buildings require at least a few steps.

 Most buildings in the Historic Area have steps, but most interior doorways are wide enough to accommodate a wheelchair.
 Many of the exhibition buildings have second floors that are interpreted, and stairs are often steep and narrow.
-Colonial Williamsburg’s shuttle buses are wheelchair accessible.
+Colonial Williamsburg’s buses are wheelchair accessible.